girder/large_image/docs/getting_started.rst

 By default, the ``getTile``, ``getRegion``, and ``tileIterator`` methods will return all of the bands of a single frame.
 The specific bands returned can be modified using the ``style`` parameter.
 The specific frame, including any channel or other axes, is specified with the ``frame`` parameter.

+Since if can be useful to ask for a specific frame based on the axes values there are ``frameFromAxes`` and ``axesFromFrame`` utility functions.

 Styles - Changing colors, scales, and other properties
 ------------------------------------------------------